How Does FastOx Gasification Work?

 Syngas then goes into the gas-cleaning isle that removes particulates and gaseous contaminants to meet the requirements of downstream syngas-to-product conversion processes and to meet the local environmental air regulations for the project site.
 Clean syngas can then be converted to produce valuable end-products, such as electricity, renewable fuel, ethanol, crude oil substitute, hydrogen and more.

 To generate electricity, syngas must be cleaned to the degree at which it can be used to power an electrical generation engine.
-The production of diesel, hydrogen fuel, and other end products, requires additional syngas cleaning efforts, as their impurity requirements are more stringent than that of electricity production.
+The production of diesel, hydrogen fuel, and other end products, requires additional syngas cleaning efforts, as their purity requirements are more stringent than that of electricity production.
 As a result, each desired end-product may require a unique syngas cleaning and conditioning process.

 Biological back-end methods such as microbial fermentation, which utilizes microbes to generate gasoline and other chemicals, can also be applied.
 Companies such as LanzaTech, Coskata, INEOS Bio, and Kiverdi, have already commercialized these technologies.